practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C/README.md

 Long story short, conversion specifier _b_, or _B_, which doesn't make sense here, is indeed not part of the official language specification (https://en.cppreference.com/w/c/io/fprintf), but just works in C and Checked C.

-So, I came to the conclusion to also have a user defined function for this job of converting a bounded, positive integer number into its binary representation with 16 '0' and '1' characters in order to get rid off this warning:
+So, I came to the conclusion to also have a user-defined function for this job of converting a bounded, positive integer number into its binary representation with 16 '0' and '1' characters in order to get rid off this warning:

 ```
 void integer_to_bin_string(int n, char *binary_str) {